jzelAdmin2006/standalone-shotcut-project-template-old/README.md

 ## TODO

 Create build script so always the newest Shotcut and 7-ZIP versions are used & reinitialise repository to reduce it's size.
+See https://github.com/jzelAdmin2006/standalone-shotcut-project-template.